iProov/dotnet-maui/README.md

 #### 3. Launch a Claim

-To launch a Claim you need to provide a `token`, a `userId`, the websocket url of the service provider you are using and an `IStateListener`.
+To launch a Claim you need to provide a `token`, a `userId`, the websocket url of the service provider you are using and an `IStateListener` instance.
 Additionally you can provide an instance of `IProovOptions` (see [below](#options)) to customize the user experience.

  ```csharp
 	IProovWrapper wrapper = new IProovWrapper();